Brand Tracking to Measure what Matters

 - A market research panel for your sample source for survey participants, mainly if you are doing brand positioning and require non-customers for competitive data.

 No matter which way you go, it is essential that you get the targeting right, and you are inviting the right people to engage with you in the brand tracking program.

 If you are using an online panel as part of your solution, your market research panel provider should work with you to validate their panel members with your customer records.
-Do this whenever panel members are willing to provide personally identifiable information (PII) during the survey, or as part of a focused campaign.
+Do this whenever panel members are willing to provide you their personally identifiable information (PII) during a survey, or as part of a focused campaign.

-Basically whenever you feel the need to be a data driven organization where your innovation, marketing and performance management is all driven by market data.
+Basically, whenever you feel the need to be a data-driven organization where your innovation, marketing, and performance management is all driven by real-time customer and marketplace insights and dynamics.
 If you would like to know more about improving your brand tracking programs and audience targeting:

 Jim Whaley is a business leader, market research expert, and writer.
 He posts frequently on The Standard Ovation and other industry blogs.

 OvationMR is a global provider of first-party data for those seeking solutions that require information for informed business decisions.